liuguangqiang/SwipeBack/README.md

 SwipeFinish
 ===========

 A small android library for swiping to finish activity.
-Have a Test.

 ##Quick Start
 ###Application